NeuroDesk/neurodesk.github.io/content/en/tutorials/programming/conda.md

 ## Conda environment

 Conda is promptly available on Neurodesk.
-Therefore, to create a new conda environment, just follow these steps:
+The default environment is not persistent across sessions, but you can create your own environment, which will be stored in your homedirectory, by following these steps:

 1. In a Terminal window, type in: